What Is A Parish Nurse?

 Nurses who want to become parish nurses must either complete Trinity's 40-hour orientation course or other approved parish nurse foundations course.
 Following completion of the orientation course, they are then appointed and assigned to their church or other church needing parish nurse services.

-Currently, Trinity's Parish Nurse Program includes 39 churches in the Iowa and Illinois Quad-Cities and surrounding region, and represents 12 denominations.
+Currently Trinity parish nurse program includes many churches in Iowa and Illinois Quad Cities and surrounding regions and represents a variety of denominations.
 Parish nurses function as health educators and personal health counselors for members of the congregation.
-They coordinate volunteers, facilitate support groups and make referrals to community agencies.
+They assist in care coordination and help individuals navigate the healthcare system.
+They also visit individuals in hospitals, extended care facilities and their homes.
+They coordinate volunteers, facilitate support groups and make referrals to community resources.

 Other Parish Nursing Organizations